lfgberg/lfgberg.org/content/projects/development/automating-announcements.md

 ## Goals

 When creating this announcement setup I wanted to make sure it accomplished the following goals:

-*Integrates with the club Sharepoint page
+* Integrates with the club's Sharepoint page
-*Provides a uniform neat format for emails
+* Provides a uniform neat format for emails
-*Requires human approval before sending an email
+* Requires human approval before sending an email

 ## Setting Up The Workflow